ithaaswin/CI-CD-Pipeline/README.md

 *   Dpkg error->Sometimes we are facing dpkg lock error and  couldn’t complete the process, we edited the script(function call for dpkg) to kill the existing dpkg process </br>
 *   Mysql access denied -> we fixed this issue with the help of set deb conf utils in the set up part of build.yml
 *   Mysql Error -> when we try to run the itrust-build , we faced access denied for user root, so we clean the build environment at the end of script by creating a new user and deleting the user at the end of the script.
+* we faced connection error unable to contatc host --> we fixed this and added code to the implementation so that it never occurs

 <a name = "screencast_tag"></a>
 ## Screencast